Expectations for Council and Committee Members

 College Committees

-The Regulated Health Professions Act (RHPA) requires colleges to establish seven statutory committees.
-In addition, the College establishes non-statutory committees to help meet its mission and objects.
+The Regulated Health Professions Act requires colleges to establish seven statutory committees.
+The College establishes other committees and working groups as needed to help meet its mission and objectives.

 Statutory Committees